22mahmoud/maw.sh/src/light.md

 This site is only available in dark color scheme.

 If you prefer the light mode or any color scheme,
-You can inject you custom css by changing the `css variables`
+You can inject your custom css by changing the `css variables`

 It depends on you browser if you are using firefox, or chromium based browser, install [Stylus](https://github.com/openstyles/stylus/).